servirtium/README/README.md

 * Example Projects
 * Blog

-# Videos about Servirtium's markdown
+# Videos on Servirtium and its markdown format

 There is a video of WorldBank's climate API being virtualized for testing with Servirtium-java here (12 mins):